Is the Dominican Republic Safe? | Gringo’s Travel Guide

 But, there's only one issue – the Dominican Republic is a fairly impoverished nation.
 Over 20% of people live in EXTREME poverty in the Dominican Republic (Source).

 This means there's a huge income disparity between the wealthy and the poor.
 There's less of a middle class in the DR than in the United States.

 This creates “Haves” and “Have Nots” in the country.
 Some people are rich, while others are quite poor.

-First and foremost, the Dominican Republic does not a single city on the “Most Dangerous Cities in the World” list (Source).
+First and foremost, the Dominican Republic does not have a single city on the “Most Dangerous Cities in the World” list as of writing this article.